 Our core activity is the ICD roundtable – small (under 25), by invitation and off the record as appropriate to allow participants – all current public and private sector experts – the freedom to voice their individual ideas and opinions.

-Our initial ICD program includes roundtables, expert briefings, assessment visits, a closing forum and two reports.
+Our ICD program includes the ICD Brief, our weekly newsletter, roundtables, expert briefings and supporting new networks and partnerships.
 Meetings and interviews will be off the record as appropriate.
 Reports, commentary and assessments will be presented through the ICD Forum and on our website.
-Our International Advisors comprise public and private experts in defense, law, finance, energy, telecommunications, transport, insurance, ethics and legislation.

 Six ICD Cyber Challenges